Guides

 Patch Reading Routine

-Read patch notes like an editor, not like a hype list.
-The question is not “what changed?” but “which player answer is now different?”
+Read patch notes like a route planner, not like a hype list.
+The question is not only “what changed?” but “which player answer is now different?”

 What Counts As A Priority Update

-Use a short editorial log for important guide changes instead of rewriting the whole article silently.
+Use a short note for important route changes instead of rewriting your whole plan.

 When Not To Update A Page

-Not every patch note deserves a content push.
-If a note changes localization, fixes a rare crash, or updates a system that the site does not cover yet, leave the core pages alone and add the item to a future-check list.
-Over-updating pages with thin edits can make the cluster feel mechanical.
+Not every patch note changes your route.
+If a note changes localization, fixes a rare crash, or touches a system you are not using, leave the core plan alone and check it later.

 What Is Confirmed